erwinkramer/azure-functions-flex-consumption-migration-guide/README.md

 ## Deployment

 To deploy a C# app, or any other language app, it's completely different to what you are used to, zip deploy isn't what it used to be anymore.
-You will still deploy to the Function App, but without building and zipping your project fist.
+You will still zip, but the internal logic will unzip itself.
 The app will manage all deployments in a storage account using a container.
 In a Premium plan, managing deployments used to be within a file share:

 - delete app setting `WEBSITE_RUN_FROM_PACKAGE`.
 - if coming from a premium plan: delete app setting `WEBSITE_CONTENTSHARE`.